 - Simplification of the Deemed to Satisfy (DTS) method:

 - Moving away from the glazing calculator to a wall/glazing façade thermal calculation

-- Consideration for the effects of thermal bridging on affecting overall R-Value.
+- Consideration of the effects of thermal bridging on affecting overall R-Value.

-- Expansion in compliance options to NABERS Commitment Agreement and Greenstar as verification methods will provide greater flexibility, reduce modelling requirements and documentation.
+- The expansion in compliance options to NABERS Commitment Agreement and Greenstar as verification methods will provide greater flexibility, reduce modelling requirements and documentation.

 - HFM Asset Management supports the use of NABERS Commitment Agreement as a means of bridging the gap between design and operation.